Shadow IT and legacy users: the nightmare of CIOs

 platform for easy management of your users and their access.

-Hey, you know the drill :) We only have a few cookies, but by refusing them, I'm in total marketing limbo!
-By "Accept all cookies", you help me understand (anonymous) page views.
+Hey! you know the drill :) We use anonymous data analysis cookies.
+By "Accept all cookies", you help us understand (anonymous) page views.
 Learn more about our privacy policy.